|

 lock into a long

-term contract, and a number of benefits of prepaid wireless (read more
+term contract, and a myriad of other benefits of prepaid wireless (read

-prepaid plans do not require you to provide personal information.
+Prepaid Wireless), no contract plans do not require you to

 While prepaid carriers